consulo/consulo-dev.github.io/docs/basics/plugin_structure/plugin_icon_file.md

 ## Adding Plugin Logo Files to a Plugin Project
-The Plugin Logo files must be in the `META-INF` folder of the plugin distribution file, i.e., the `*.jar` or `*.zip` file you upload to the plugin repository and install into a JetBrains IDE.
+The Plugin Logo files must be in the `META-INF` folder of the plugin distribution file, i.e., the `*.jar` or `*.zip` file you upload to the plugin repository and install into Consulo.

 To include Plugin Logo files in your distribution file, place the Plugin Logo files into a plugin project's `resources/META-INF` folder.
 Note that this requirement is the same regardless of using DevKit or Gradle for developing a plugin.